AIAUSA/goaia-teamblogs/_utc-high-school/every-wednesday-morning.md

 Every Wednesday morning since last July, members of the Athletes in Action High School Ultimate Training Camp have been praying for all the athletes attending our June 24 - 30 camp.

 [HS UTC Wed morning-1](/uploads/2018/06/14/HS UTC Wed morning-1 "HS UTC Wed morning-1")

+Over the last three months our team has been planning every aspect of the camp so each athlete will experience their ultimate training experience.
+One that will help transform them not only into a better athletes, but into the young man or women God desires them to be.